univention/univention-corporate-server/doc/ext-performance/index.rst

 too short.
 In that case the timeout can be adjusted by setting the |UCSUCRV|
 :envvar:`join/samba/dns/replication/timeout` to a bigger value before joining.

-Samba traditionally uses TDB as back end database storage, that has an internal 32 bit address space limitation.
+Samba traditionally uses TDB as backend database storage, that has an internal 32 bit address space limitation.
 UCS supports provisioning Samba using LMDB instead, which doesn't have this strict limitation.
 For more information, see :cite:t:`lmdb-doc`. :uv:kb:`18014` describes